Venise

 The Gritti Palace Luxury

-A 15th-century palazzo on the Grand Canal, terrace facing the Salute, panelling and brocade: Venice's grand historic address.
+Fifteenth-century palazzo right on the Grand Canal, terrace facing the Salute, wood paneling and brocades, the quintessential historic Venetian address.

 Check availability